ob1lan/FindingsManager/README.md

 - Add a feature/action to share/send a finding to another user (summary in email), button on the finding details modal
 - Add a feature to toggle from pie chart to another chart type by clicking the card
 - Add a 'show more' button under the Last logins list on the profile page (display a table with all logins events)
-- Ensure the Admin - SMTP Setttings page is showing the same as the others Admin menu pages
 - Consider refactoring and use JWT to authenticate users (instead of sessions)
 - Use email templates and harmonize the email content (use the same template for all emails) and helpers
 - Allow admins to change logo and other settings (maybe)